529 College Savings Plan

 There are several exceptions when it comes to penalties for 529 plans.
 However, you still pay federal income tax.
 They include scholarship, military service, disability, and death.

-Beginning in 2024, unused balances in a 529 plan can be rolled over to a Roth IRA.
+In 2024, new rules allow for unused balances in a 529 plan can be rolled over to a Roth IRA.
 This is a significant change that will allow people to avoid costly penalties.

 However, there are restrictions: